tamalCodes/Literally-Learning/OOPS/MOD1.md

 - Method overloading is when we have multiple methods with the same name but different parameters.

 - Operator overloading is when we use the same operator for different purposes.

+Here's an example of Static Polymorphism using method overloading:

 ```java
 class Student{